Skip links

 • Standardization and control

-• Provides regulation of import and export
+• Provides regulation of the import and export of cosmetics and medical devices

-• Prevention of misleading claims
+• Prevention of misleading claims [for example, drugs and magic remedies]

 • Licensing and monitoring

-• Promoting pharmaceutical industry
+• Promoting the pharmaceutical industry

 The main objective of the Act is to ensure the safety, efficacy, and quality of drugs and cosmetics available to the public.
 Below, we have provided you with detailed information regarding the purposes of the Drugs and Cosmetics Act: